 Lastly, try to create a thumbnail that will attract your prospect to click on your video.
 If you create an intriguing thumbnail, your prospect will be triggered to watch that video rather than show him a black screen or a boring picture of yourself.
 But when doing this, make sure you don’t get along and create a clickbaity thumbnail like “Watch this video to 50x your business growth”.
 Your prospect may not even want to open your video.
 Keep it believable enough for him to watch.

 Recording yourself may be a daunting task for you if you have never done this before or if you’re afraid of cameras.
-But it really isn’t that big mountain that you can’t climb.
+But it really isn’t that big a mountain that you can’t climb.
 All it takes is to get over that initial resistance and actually start doing it.

 You can use free-to-use platforms like Loom to record and directly share the link with your prospects.